 We offer a wide range of unique exit strategies, tailored to your individual needs

 Generally, whiskey becomes more valuable as it ages.
 Many whiskeys are sold before they reach ten years of maturity, and the majority are bottled after ageing for just three years.

 Why is so much spirit bottled so early?
 While the whiskey ages in its cask, it represents a cost to the distiller.
 It won’t earn an income until it’s bottled and sold, and financial pressures will generally necessitate the sale of these spirits after just a few years.

 Only a small proportion of a distillery’s output will be able to mature into the finest premium spirit.
 These mature casks become increasingly scarce, and rarity can contribute to increases their value.

-Not all single malts are created equal.
+Not all single malts are created as equals.
 A premium cask carries with it the heritage of a luxury brand and the provenance of production by a master distiller, while a mass-produced cask simply contains spirit.
 There’s an accepted industry hierarchy, and when investing in whiskey casks, this can have a significant influence on your cask’s potential future value.

 Usually produced by large-scale whiskey factories, primarily to be blended and bottled by other brands.
 The mature resale value of these whiskeys tends to be lower than those for branded casks and they may offer fewer exit options than a branded cask.

 Produced by the names you may recognise, these casks fall into two categories: top shelf and bottom shelf.
 Top shelf whiskey casks may not appreciate to the same degrees as luxury spirits, but they are likely to appreciate nonetheless and allow the owner multiple exit options.
 Similarly, bottom shelf casks may outperform non-branded casks but are unlikely to appreciate to the same degree as their top shelf counterparts.